COVID-19 Updates and Impact on Operations - Learn More

 98% of basements will have a moisture problem at some point in time.
 All basement floors, even in new homes, have a tendency to be very damp.
 To compensate for the dampness, many people will cover the concrete surface with flooring in hopes the problem will go away.
 The problem with this method is that concrete is a porous substance and needs to breathe.
 As temperatures in the basement fluctuate, it creates the perfect environment for moisture to accumulate between the underpad and concrete.
 This is where mold begins to germinate which can lead to poor indoor air quality.

-DRIcore Subfloor is a simple do-it-yourself solution to help you create a warm, dry, comfortable basement.
-DRIcore subfloor panels are manufactured with a high density polyethylene moisture barrier that raises the 5/8" core a 1/4" away from damp, cold concrete floors.
+DRICORE Subfloor is a simple do-it-yourself solution to help you create a warm, dry, comfortable basement.
+DRICORE subfloor panels are manufactured with a high density polyethylene moisture barrier that raises the 15/32" core a 1/4" away from damp, cold concrete floors.
 Since the panels are raised off the surface, the concrete floor is allowed to breathe.

 What components make up a conventional subfloor?

-The DRIcore subfloor panels are only 7/8" in thickness, less than half of the height of a conventional subfloor.
+The DRICORE subfloor panels are only 3/4" in thickness, less than half of the height of a conventional subfloor.

-The DRIcore Subfloor panels can support over 4,000 lbs. per square foot, as tested by an independent lab, so heavy furniture and equipment like pool tables, weight sets and pianos are no problem.
+DRICORE Subfloor can support 6,642 pounds per square foot and DRICORE R+ can support 3,153 pounds per square foot as tested by an independent lab, so heavy furniture and equipment like pool tables, weight sets and pianos are not a problem.

-The DRIcore Subfloor panels come in a 7/8" x 23.5" x 23.5" format.
+The DRICORE Subfloor panels come in a 3/4" x 23.5" x 23.5" format.
 This size was created to provide a convenient, lightweight solution that is easy to handle and meneuver when loading into basements.

 Is there a warranty?